King’s “I Have a Dream” Speech: Rhetorical Analysis Essay (Critical Writing)

 On August of 1963, Civil Rights activist, Martin Luther King Jr., made his infamous "I Have a Dream" speech in Washington, D.C.
 In this memorable speech, King confronts the lack of free will that African Americans had in society.
 One of the largest demonstrations seen by the nation's capital was conveyed to thousands of Civil Rights ...

-13. A Rhetorical Analysis of the Speech I Have a Dream by Martin Luther
+13. I Have a Dream Speech

 14. Rhetorical Analysis: I Have a Dream